Impressive Electronic Transport in Be$_2$C Monolayer: Abstract

 \section{Abstract}

-We present thermoelectric properties of Be$_2$C monolayer based on density functional theory combined with semi-classical Boltzmann transport theory.
-First principles calculations show the material is direct band gap semiconductor with band gap of 2.0 eV obtained with Gaussian-attenuating Perdew-Burke-Ernzerhof (Gau-PBE) hybrid functionals.
-Kohn-Sham eigen-states obtained with Gau-PBE are fed into Boltzmann transport equation which is solved under constant relaxation time approximation resulting into thermoelectric (TE) coefficient in terms of the relaxation time ($\tau$).
-In this work, we have explicitly determined the relaxation time by studying the electron-phonon interactions from first principles using Wannier functions to obtain the absolute TE coefficients for the Be$_2$C monolayer along the armchair and zigzag directions.
-Our results show that the Be$_2$C monolayer has high TE coefficients like Seebeck coefficient ($\alpha$) and electrical conductivity ($\sigma$) leading to high power factor ($\alpha^2\sigma$ $\sim$ 3.44 mW/mK$^2$) along the zigzag direction with p-type doping which is of the similar order observed for the commercial TE materials like doped-Bi$_2$Te$_3$ (J. Appl.
-Phys.
-2003 (93) 368-374; J. Appl.
-Phys.
-2008 (104) 053713-1-053713-5).
-Further, third-order anharmonic theory yields the slightly high lattice thermal conductivity ($\sim$ 66 W/mK) at 300 K giving rise to moderate figure of merit (ZT $\sim$ 0.1) optimized with p-type doping along the zigzag direction.
-Our results suggest that Be$_2$C monolayer is promising material for thermoelectric applications as far as high power factor is concerned.
-Additionally, the dynamical stability of the Be$_2$C monolayer up to 14 \% bi-axial strain shows that phonon tranport in the Be$_2$C monolayer can be further improved through strain engineering.
+We present thermoelectric properties of Be$_2$C monolayer based on density functional theory and semi-classical Boltzmann transport theory.
+Electronic structure calculations predict this material as a semiconductor with a direct bandgap of 2.0 eV computed using Gaussian-attenuating Perdew-Burke-Ernzerhof (Gau-PBE) hybrid functional.
+The Gau-PBE band structure is used to compute transport properties by solving the Boltzmann transport equation under the constant relaxation time approximation.
+In this work, we have explicitly determined the relaxation time by studying the electron-phonon interactions in the system to estimate absolute transport coefficients.
+Our results show that the monolayer possesses a high power factor ($\sim$ 3.44 mW/mK$^2$), similar to the commercial TE materials doped-Bi$_2$Te$_3$ and PbTe, suggesting that Be$_2$C monolayer is a promising thermoelectric material.